Join us

 Results

-They now keep room in the roadmap for operational work.
-Gradually keeping things up to date is a lot easier than doing the big moves, so they're really diligent about that right now.
+Today, Impact Us Today keeps room in the roadmap for operational work.
+Gradually keeping things up to date is a lot easier than doing the big moves, so they are really diligent about that right now.
+A major framework update in the following year was limited to a single week of work.
+They are not going to be in a position again where they are so behind that it becomes a huge endeavour to catch up.

 What they said